moonbitlang/moonbit-docs/README.md

 It is currently alpha, experimental.
 We expect MoonBit to reach *beta-preview* in 02/2024 and *beta* in 06/2024.

-When MoonBit reaches beta, it means any backwards-incompatible changes will be seriouly evaluated and MoonBit *can* be used in production(very rare compiler bugs).
+When MoonBit reaches beta, it means any backwards-incompatible changes will be seriously evaluated and MoonBit *can* be used in production(very rare compiler bugs).
 MoonBit is developed by a talented full time team who had extensive experience in building language toolchains, so we will grow much faster than the typical language ecosystem, you won't wait long to use MoonBit in your production.

 ## Main advantages